alvarorichard/RISC8Emulator/README.md

 - `display.zig`: Handles the CHIP-8's monochrome display.
 - `device.zig`: Integrates components like memory and display.
 - `cpu.zig`: Responsible for the CPU functionality and instruction execution.
-- **ROM Requirement**: To run a game, a CHIP-8 ROM file must be added.
-This emulator does not come with any preloaded games, so you need to provide your own ROM.
 - **`c.zig` File**: This file is used to import the SDL2 library from C, facilitating graphical output and input handling.
 - `bitmap.zig`: Manages bitmap operations for graphics.

 ## Prerequisites
 - Zig programming language version 0.11 installed on your system.
-- Familiarity with Zig language and CHIP-8 architecture.
+- **ROM Requirement**: To run a game, a CHIP-8 ROM file must be added.
+This emulator does not come with any preloaded games, so you need to provide your own ROM.

 ## Installation
 1. Clone the repository: